NickWickboldt/spot-it-now-deploy/backend/scripts/README.md

 # Test Network Bootstrap Script

-This script generates test data for the SpotItNow application by creating automated users and wildlife sighting posts with AI-generated images.
+This script generates test data for the SpotItNow application by creating automated users and wildlife sighting posts with AI-generated images across major US metropolitan areas.

 ## Prerequisites